-Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on 15 February 2022 Policy contact name and position Katie Gray, Executive Headteacher Amendments after determination - Department for Education school Inumber 878-3322 Age range Humber 4 to 11.
+Rey information - for explanato ry Hotes, Se Policy consultation period 1 November 2022 to 6 January 2023 Policy determined on February 2023 Policy published on school webs 15 March 2023 Policy contact name and position Katie Gray, Executive Headteacher Amendments after determination 1 - Department for Education schoo I number 878-3322 Age range 4 to 11.
 There is also Early Years provision from 2.
-Type of school Voluntary Aided primary school Admissions authority Governing Board Normal round intake Reception Published Admission Number 20 22 24 15 Priority for children to another se Exmouth Community College 1 Priority for children from another No Designated religious character seung Yes - Church of England Admissions catchment area Yes - see below School uniform Yes devon.cc/admissionsonline or with a paper form available by calling Application Form 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form 1 Yes - only to be used for the exceptional need criterion.
-See below Key Dates Normal round 163 Only to be used for the exceptional fleed chiefforf.
-See below When to apply 15 Novem ber 2022 to the National Closing Date which is 15 January 2023 Decision National Offer Date which is 17 April 2023 When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2 Deadline to submit appeal 31 May 2023 Deadline to hear appeal 28 July 2023 3 Key Dates In-Year admission ne 2023 for Year Groups 1 to 6 from 1 September 2023 for Reception Decision within 10 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 school days of the form being submitted
+Type of school Voluntary Aided primary school Admissions authority Governing Board Normal round intake Reception Published Admission Number 20 15 Priority for children to another se Exmouth Community College 1 Priority for children from another setting No Designated religious character Yes - Church of England Priority according to faith No Admissions catchment area Yes - see below Entitlement to free transport from Yes, if this is the closest school available to home Devon County Council 2 Yes, if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below Key Dates Normal round to Re When to apply ber 2023 to 15 January 2024 Decision 16 April 2024 When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later 3 Deadline to submit appeal 31 May 2024 Deadline to hear appeal 26 July 2024 4 Key Dates In-Year admission When to apply from 1 June ne 2024 for Year Groups 1 to 6 ptember 2024 for Reception Decision within 15 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 so school days of the form being submitted